 For this type of card, look for 1.5% to 2% cash back on all purchases with no limits on what you can earn.

 My Fixed Card is the Citi Double Cash Card.
-With this card, you earn an unlimited 1% back when you make a purchase and another 1% back when you pay.
+With this card, you earn an unlimited 1% back when you make a purchase and another 1% back when you pay it off.
 That’s a total of 2% cash back.

 When you see 2% cash back, it’s not all that impressive.
 But this card is important for one simple reason: